NordicSemiconductor/npmx-zephyr/doc/index.rst

      west build -b <target>
      west flash

-For instance, if you want to run the LED sample for nPM1300 Engineering C used with nRF52840DK, you must configure the setup as specified in the :doc:`LED sample <../samples/led/README>` description.
+For instance, if you want to run the LED sample for nPM1300 used with nRF52840DK, you must configure the setup as specified in the :doc:`LED sample <../samples/led/README>` description.
 After that, run the following commands:

 .. code:: bash